Bachelor of Interior Design (Online)

 TERM 02

 In this course, the student will develop an understanding of the concepts of space utilization and organization as well as the specific criteria of individual spatial problems.
-Students develop a conceptual approach to a small‐scale residential space.
-Emphasis is on the integration of human behavioral theory within 3 dimensional spatial contexts and space planning.
+Students develop a conceptual approach to a small-scale residential space.
+Emphasis is on the integration of human behavioral theory within three-dimensional spatial contexts and space planning.

-DIDV100 | Visual Communications: Perspective and Rendering
+BIDC102: Perspective and Rendering Techniques

-3 Credits
+CREDITS: 3

 ARTH110 | Western Art – Prehistoric to Gothic